jjo21/roadto100/Data_Science.md

+# Data Science
-This page is sponsored by ChatGPT, GitHub Copilot, stability.ai and coffee.
+The writings on this page are page inspired by ChatGPT, GitHub Copilot and coffee.
 ![ChatGPT](/assets/img/chatgpt.jpg)

 ##### August 2023